A pay subsidy is an economic benefit that a TE Office may grant an employer to cover pay costs of an unemployed jobseeker.

 When an association or a foundation that does not pursue business practices hires a person who has been unemployed for a minimum of two years, the subsidy period may not exceed 12 months.

 The pay subsidy is 100% for work time of up to 65%.
 The maximum amount of compensation is EUR 1,800 per month.
 The Evangelical Lutheran Church of Finland and the Eastern Orthodox Church of Finland and their parishes are not associations, foundations or registered religious communities and, therefore, they cannot be granted a 100% pay subsidy.

 Social enterprises may be granted a pay subsidy differently from other businesses in the following situations:

 Work organised by municipalities due to an obligation

-When a municipality hires a person for whom they are obligated to offer work, the subsidy covers 50% of payroll costs for a period not exceeding six months.
+When a municipality hires a person for whom they are obligated to offer work, the subsidy covers a maximum of 50% of payroll costs for a period not exceeding six months.

 The TE Office will check the criteria for granting a pay subsidy.
-A Duuni or Sanssi card presented by the jobseeker does not on its own suffice for granting the subsidy, and the employer must also fill out a pay subsidy application
+A pay subsidy card presented by the jobseeker does not on its own suffice for granting the subsidy, and the employer must also fill out a pay subsidy application

-After the pay subsidy period, you may apply for the payment of the pay subsidy from the development and administration centre for ELY Centres and TE Offices (the KEHA Centre).
-The KEHA Centre has six payment districts.
+After the pay subsidy period, apply for the payment of a Pay Subsidy from the development and administration centre for ELY Centres and TE Offices (the KEHA Centre).

 Attach a copy of the employment contract to the first payment application or enclose an apprenticeship training agreement to your application if a subsidy has been granted for apprenticeship training.